catenax-ng/tx-traceability-foss/docs/e2e.md

 ### Using docker browsers

-- local env - docker image (use the same browser engine versions as github CI/CD)
+- local env - docker image (use the same browser engine versions as GitHub CI/CD)
   - run this command first to build docker image with cypress browsers: `docker compose -f cypress/docker-compose.yml build `
   - then make sure you have running frontend app: `yarn start` because docker image uses localhost url to connect run tests
   - then we can run E2E cypress tests on these browsers: